apache/openwhisk/docs/mobile_sdk.md

 }
 ```

-By default, the SDK returns only the activation ID and any result produced by the invoked action.
+By default, the SDK returns only the activation ID and any result that is produced by the invoked action.
 To get metadata of the entire response object, which includes the HTTP response status code, use the following setting:

 ```
 whisk.verboseReplies = true